Symantec in talks with Chinese government after software ban report

-BOSTON U.S. security software maker Symantec Corp said it is holding discussions with authorities in Beijing after a state-controlled Chinese newspaper reported that the Ministry of Public Security had banned use of one of its products.
+BOSTON, July 10 U.S. security software maker Symantec Corp said it is holding discussions with authorities in Beijing after a state-controlled Chinese newspaper reported that the Ministry of Public Security had banned the use of one of its products.

-"This highlights the lingering issue many tech companies are facing in China," said FBR Capital Markets analyst Dan Ives.

-He said that other U.S. providers of security software might find themselves in the same position as Symantec, though he declined to identify any specific companies.
+The newspaper also said Chinese news site Sohu.com had reported that the public security bureau had banned Symantec's DLP products from future procurement projects. (bit.ly/1okVF3v)

-Symantec spokeswoman Colleen Lacter said her company was in discussions with the Chinese government about the matter, though she declined to confirm or deny the newspaper's account of what had happened.
+Symantec spokeswoman Colleen Lacter told Reuters that her company was in discussions with the Chinese government about the matter, though she declined to confirm or deny the newspaper's account of what had happened.

 "The discussions are ongoing and it's premature to go into detail at this time," Lacter said via email.